Wolves in talks with former boss Nuno over return

 Bringing Nuno back - a 'great shout' or a 'big mistake'?

-On our Wolves club page on Thursday, we we asked whether the club should reappoint Nuno.
+On our Wolves club page on Thursday, we asked whether the club should reappoint Nuno.
 Here are some of the comments:

 John: I think Nuno should be given another chance now that we have different players and he does seem to inspire the team and the crowds.